Skeletal-Fluorosis/Skeletal-Fluorosis/Read_Me.txt

 1.rotate_crop.py
 The original image is processed preliminarily.
-The image is rotated horizontally and the key parts are retained
+The image is rotated horizontally and the key parts are retained.

 2.Stage_1
-Segmentation of lesion region in X-ray images.
+This stage realizes the segmentation of lesion region in X-ray images.
 1)configuration.txt
 Some parameters in the process of training.
 2)datasets.py